 Definition of Subscription Commerce

 Subscription commerce is not a new business model if you think about it.
-Subscriptions have been used by magazines and music (let's be honest we've all got 10 cassettes from a dollar from Colombia House before) as a way to sell products on a recurring basis to maintain customer loyalty and a consistent cash flow.
-Now it's a booming business model that with the right technology, processes, and systems can create a subscription model for your business where you are gaining loyal customers with your products being fulfilled and delivered on a recurring basis.
-Subscription commerce isn’t the right model for every product, but it is ideal for items that are replenished often, such as razors, multivitamins, and even food items like energy bars and coffee.
+Subscriptions have been used by magazines and music (let's be honest we've all got 10 cassettes for a dollar from Colombia House before) as a way to sell products on a recurring basis to maintain customer loyalty and a consistent cash flow.
+Now it's a booming business model that with the right technology, processes and systems can create a subscription model for your business where you are gaining loyal customers with your products being fulfilled and delivered on a recurring basis.
+Subscription commerce isn’t the right model for every product, but it is ideal for items that are replenished often such as razors, multivitamins and even food items like energy bars and coffee.

 In general, there are two categorizations of subscription commerce: